ampproject/amphtml/extensions/amp-gpt/amp-gpt.md

 Description of attribute.
 Use cases for this attribute.

--   `attribute-value-option-one` (default): `attribute-option-one-value` does this to `amp-gpt-ad`.
+-   `attribute-value-option-one` (default): `attribute-option-one-value` does this to `amp-gpt`.
--   `attribute-value-option-two`: `attribute-option-two-value` does this to `amp-gpt-ad`.
+-   `attribute-value-option-two`: `attribute-option-two-value` does this to `amp-gpt`.

 ### `optional-attribute-name` (optional)

-Here, I write what `optional-attribute-name` will do to `amp-gpt-ad`.
+Here, I write what `optional-attribute-name` will do to `amp-gpt`.

 ## Actions (optional)

 ### `action-name`

 Description of action.
 Use cases of `action-name`.
-Include all the nuances, such as: `amp-gpt-ad` needs to be identified with an `id` to work.
+Include all the nuances, such as: `amp-gpt` needs to be identified with an `id` to work.

 ## Events (optional)

 ### `event-name`

 Description of event.
 Use cases of event-name.
-Include all the nuances, such as: `amp-gpt-ad` needs to be identified with an `id` to work.
+Include all the nuances, such as: `amp-gpt` needs to be identified with an `id` to work.

 #### Valid AMP